-Just what kind of amps you can expect to see from Marshall is something that needs no special explanation.
+Just what kind of amps you can expect to see from Marshall is something that needs no special explanation in this Marshall JCM 2000 Review.

 This company has been making some of the best amps on the market for better half of a century.